Chandragupt01/Chandragupt01/README.md

-- 👋 Hi, I’m @Chandragupt01 I'm a 1st year CSE Student at Chandigarh Univeristy.
+- 👋 Hi, I’m @Chandragupt01 .
 Iam a beginner level coder, looking forward to acquire new skills and get good at it.
 - 👀 I’m interested in Data Science and Machine Learning.
 - 🌱 I’m currently learning Python and Data Science